Ultrasound Therapy for Clogged Milk Ducts

 How does Ultrasound Therapy work on clogged milk ducts?

 Ultrasound therapy is a non-invasive and painless technique that uses high-frequency sound waves to penetrate deep into tissues.
 In the context of clogged milk ducts, ultrasound therapy can be applied to the affected breast area.
-The waves generate gentle vibrations and heat, promoting increased blood flow, which aids in reducing inflammation and resolving the obstruction within the duct.
+The waves generate gentle vibrations and deep heat, promoting increased blood flow, which aids in reducing inflammation and resolving the obstruction within the duct.

 What are the Benefits of Ultrasound Therapy for Clogged Milk Ducts?